rlunar/valkey-php/docs/content/streams.md

 _**Description**_:  Acknowledge one or more messages on behalf of a consumer group.

 ##### *Return value*
-*long*:  The number of messages Redis reports as acknowledged.
+*long*:  The number of messages Valkey reports as acknowledged.

 ##### *Example*